 Having said that I’m unflinching in — the science is the science, the evidence is the evidence, and the work that we need to do is pretty clear — and we’re a long way from that.
 We need to do a bunch of things.
 We need to regulate.
 We need to create incentives for people to act in a particular way.
 We need to hold folks accountable in particular companies and investors.
 And we need to do the work.
 We all need to do the work, but I’m a realistic optimist and I think if we are extremely disciplined, we can do it, but we have to be a lot more ambitious and everything you do has to be looked at from a climate lens.

 Manjula Selvarajah: Thank you, Catherine.
 Solve for X is brought to you by MaRS.
 The episode was produced by Ellen Payne Smith.
 Gab Harpelle is our mix engineer, Lara Torvi and Heather O’Brien are the associate producers.
 Mack Swain composed our theme song and all the music in this episode.
 Kathryn Hayward is the executive producer.
 This episode features clips from reporting on net-zero pledges from CBC, Reuters, Al Jazeera and Sky News Australia.
 I’m your host Manjula Selvarajah.
 Watch your feed for new episodes coming soon.

 The Mission from MaRS initiative was created to help scale carbon reducing innovations by working to remove the barriers to adopting new technology.
 Mission from MaRS thanks its founding partners, HSBC, Trottier Family Foundation, RBC Tech for Nature and Thistledown Foundation.
-It has also received generous support from Peter Gilligan Foundation, BDC, EDC and Mitsubishi Corporation Americas.
+It has also received generous support from the Peter Gilgan Foundation, BDC, EDC and Mitsubishi Corporation Americas.